enarx/enarx/README.md

-We aim to provide the difficult pieces between your application and the hardware, giving you an audited, open source environment which is simple to use and provably as secure as it can be.
+We aim to provide the difficult pieces between your application and the hardware, giving you an audited, open source environment which is simple to use and probably as secure as it can be.

 ## A more technical introduction
 Enarx is an application deployment system enabling applications